Last updated: May 25, 2026

 All data is stored only in your browser, never on external servers:

-Text selections are only processed when you explicitly click "Save Selection" in the side panel.
+Article content is saved automatically when you open Reader View, and text selections are only additionally processed when you explicitly click "Save Selection" in the side panel.
 The extension does not continuously record what you select or type on webpages.

 For Google sign-in, the extension uses Chrome's identity APIs.
 Access tokens are used only in-memory by the extension service worker during auth/profile retrieval and are not persisted in extension storage.